 I swear my gramma made the best food.
 As a child, I remember being mesmerized by the smells coming from her kitchen – and waiting in anticipation for dinner.
 My gramma was one of those kinds of people that would chase us kids out of her kitchen – she would tell us to go play outside – or go in the other room.
 LOL.
 Just thinking about it kinda makes me laugh – I remember finding my way back in there to watch her – and usually, as long as I stayed out of her way, she never said anything about me having to leave again.

-In December, my gramma would be gone for 17 years.
+In December, my gramma has been gone 17 years.
 I miss her every single day – and I am so thankful for the opportunity to have those moments in her kitchen.
 Much of what I “know” in the kitchen has come from her or my mom.

 I remember watching my gramma make Ham & Bean Soup …. she would get out her big pot and dump the beans in there.
-Then, she would sift through them – looking for rocks, beans that just looked bad or beans that mistakenly got in the wrong bag.
+Then, she would sift them – looking for rocks, beans that weren’t fresh, or beans that were accidentally mixed up.
 Sometimes, we would have little smokies in place of the ham – but no matter what, it always turned out perfectly.

 Oh – and I always grew up eating this with diced onion on the top – it’s how my gramma did it.
 If that’s not your thing, it’s completely optional – of course!
 Be sure to serve this with some Southern Cornbread on the side – yummmmo!

 Other recipes you may enjoy